Project Management training options

 - exam simulation

-The course consists of a maximum of 6 classroom days, but its modular nature allows to define shorter courses and modify the calendar according to the applicant company’s specific needs.
+WHEN: The course consists of a maximum of 6 classroom days, but its modular nature allows to define shorter courses and modify the calendar according to the applicant company’s specific needs.
 In 2016 has been defined the distribution of the first two workshops of the JPROJECT course, delivered as inter-company course, with the one-day formula.

-JPS uses its own teaching materials, defined on the basis of international best practices related to the PMI body of knowledge and the experience of instructors and coordinators of the training programs.
+HOW: JPS uses its own teaching materials, defined on the basis of international best practices related to the PMI body of knowledge and the experience of instructors and coordinators of the training programs.
 The sessions are extremely interactive and engaging to maximize effectiveness.

-All of JPS Project Management courses are taught by PMP certified professionals registered in the APICS Instructor Development Program.
+WHO: All of JPS Project Management courses are taught by PMP certified professionals registered in the APICS Instructor Development Program.
 For each discipline, JPS selects expert instructors from its team, taking into account their specific expertise and experience.
 Today, JPS has the largest and most accredited team of APICS instructors in Italy, including the Master Trainer of all European instructors.